Mikel Merino ready to add to Arsenal's formidable set-piece threat, Alex Iwobi excelling for Fulham - The Radar

 For many supporters, his continued presence in the team is a source of frustration.
 Perhaps that is fair enough given the club's level of investment in his position.

-But the 4-1 win over Ipswich Town before the international break, in which Antonio scored the opener, was a reminder of his enduring value and there was another in his recent cameo at Anfield which threatened to turn the Carabao Cup tie in West Ham's favour.
-He remains a handful for opposition defenders.
+But the 4-1 win over Ipswich Town before the international break, in which Antonio scored the opener, was a reminder of his value and there was another in his recent cameo at Anfield which almost turned the Carabao Cup tie against Liverpool in West Ham's favour.
+He remains a handful for defenders.
 And he is not done yet.

 Bryan Mbeumo's goal in Brentford's 5-3 win over Wolves before the international break made it three in three games for him and six for the season in total.
 Only Manchester City's Erling Haaland has scored more.
 Will his hot streak continue against Manchester United at Old Trafford on Saturday?
 He can cause them problems.